dansysanalyst/powergrid-doc/docs/get-started/install.md

 ### 4. Publish files (OPTIONAL)

-::: warning
+::: warning ⚠️ WARNING
-⚠️ This step is only necessary if you wish to customize PowerGrid internal resources.
+ This step is only necessary if you wish to customize PowerGrid internal resources.
 :::

 To publish Views, run the following command.